-It also possesses inhibitory histone deacetylase results by promoting more transcriptionally active chromatin structures, probably presenting the epigenetic mechanism for the regulation of many of the neuroprotective effects attributed to valproic acid.
+It also possesses inhibitory histone deacetylase results by promoting more transcriptionally active chromatin structures, probably presenting the epigenetic mechanism for regulating many of the neuroprotective effects attributed to valproic acid.

-It has been found that valproic acid is an antagonist of the androgen and progesterone receptors, and therefore as a non-steroidal anti-androgen antiprogestergen, in concentrations much lower than the therapeutic serum levels.
+It has been found that valproic acid is an antagonist of the androgen and progesterone receptors and, therefore, as a non-steroidal anti-androgen antiprogesterone, in concentrations much lower than the therapeutic serum levels.

 In addition, the drug has been identified as a potent aromatase inhibitor and suppresses estrogen levels.
-It is probable that these actions are involved in the reproductive endocrine alterations observed with the treatment with valproic acid.
+These actions are probably involved in the reproductive endocrine alterations observed with the treatment with valproic acid.

 If your symptoms or health problems do not improve or if they get worse, call your doctor.

-Do not consume pre-written medication for another person and also very important, do not share your personal medications with other people.
+Do not consume pre-written medication for another person, and also, very importantly, do not share your medicines with other people.

-Have a list of all your medications (prescription drugs, natural products, vitamins, OTC medications) on hand.
+Have a list of all your medications (prescription drugs, natural products, vitamins, OTC medications).
 Give this list to your treating doctor.

 Talk to your doctor before starting any new medicine, including prescription or over-the-counter medications, natural products, or vitamins.

 Keep Valproate tablets or injections in a sheltered place.
-Keep all medications (pills and / or injections of Valproate or others) out of the reach of infants and animals.
+Keep all medications (pills and injections of Valproate or others) out of the reach of infants and animals.

-Boat Valproate not used or expired.
-Do not flush the toilet or pour it down a drain unless instructed to do so.
-Ask your pharmacist if you are aware of the best way to dispose of the medication.
+Boat Valproate is not used or expired.
+Do not flush the toilet or pour it down a drain unless instructed.
+Ask your pharmacist if you know the best way to dispose of the medication.
 There may be medication restitution events where you live.

 Some medications manage to have another catalog of information for the patient.
 Check with your pharmaceutical provider.
-If you have any questions about the injections or the Valproate tablets, talk to your treating doctor, nurse, pharmacist, or other health care professional.
+If you have any questions about the injections or the Valproate tablets, talk to your treating doctor, nurse, pharmacist, or other healthcare professionals.